Dissecting Transformers: A CLEAR Perspective towards Green AI: Limitations

 \section{Limitations}

 While our study provides the first component-level view of energy consumption in Transformer architectures, a few aspects merit further exploration.

 First, our energy estimates rely on NVIDIA’s NVML interface and FLOP counts obtained via the PyTorch Profiler.
-These are well-established tools, but like all measurement frameworks they may carry some inherent uncertainties that may slightly affect the results by negligible margin.
+Though ther are well-established tools, but like all measurement frameworks they may carry some inherent uncertainties that may slightly affect the results by negligible margin.

 Second, GPU hardware introduces additional variability.
 Different GPU families and generations apply their own low-level optimization, potentially affecting the energy profiles of specific computational components.
 Extending this analysis across a wider range of hardware would sharpen our understanding of how these optimizations influence component-wise energy usage.
-While this is left for future work, to the best of our knowledge, our study remains the first systematic investigation of component-level energy dynamics in Transformer models, providing a foundational understanding of the challenges and opportunities present on current hardware.
+While it is left for future work, to the best of our knowledge, our study remains the first systematic investigation of component-level energy dynamics in Transformer models, providing a foundational understanding of the challenges and opportunities present on current hardware.

 Finally, because prior literature offers little precedent for fine-grained energy measurement of individual Transformer components, our validation protocol represents an initial step.
 Future work can strengthen and expand these validation methods as the research community develops more sophisticated benchmarks and measurement standards.